-Rocky Mountain spotted fever (RMSF) is a severe disease that affects your blood vessels.
+Rocky Mountain spotted fever (RMSF) is a severe rickettsial infectious disease that affects your blood vessels.
 It is potentially fatal.

-RMSF is caused by a specific bacteria.
-This bacteria is carried by the American dog tick and the Rocky Mountain wood tick.
+RMSF is caused by specific rickettsial bacteria.
+The American dog tick and the Rocky Mountain wood tick carry these bacteria.
 It passes to humans when an infected tick bites the skin.
 The bacteria can then pass into the bloodstream.

 Factors that increase your chance of RMSF include: